Anytime electronically or by appointment

 All exams and quizzes are closed book and notes, unless otherwise specified.

-In recognition of the fact that many students have occasional but unavoidable work and family commitments that preclude attendance at every class, the lowest two quiz grades will be dropped prior to final grade computations.
+In recognition of the fact that many students have occasional but unavoidable work and family commitments that preclude attendance at every class, the lowest single quiz grade will be dropped prior to final grade computations.
 In view of this policy, there are no make-up quizzes.
 Please don't ask for an exception.

 Exams and quizzes are both essay and problem solving based.